aurocherie/Massdownload_IDM/README.md

 # Massdownload_IDM

-This script performs mass download from F4E@Idm to a local folder, from a shopping list (texte file)
+This script performs mass download from F4E@Idm to a local folder, from a shopping list (text file)

 Usage :